 At Shay Lane Primary School, we believe that reading is an essential life skill and we are committed to enabling our children to become lifelong readers.

-Reading is a skill that enables children to develop their learning across the wider curriculum and lays the foundations for success in future lines of study and employment.
-We recognise the importance of taking a consistent approach to the teaching of reading; we are highly ambitious for all our children and do all we can to ensure children ‘keep up’ and succeed.
+We recognise the importance of taking a consistent approach to the teaching of reading, beginning with our phonics programme.
+We are highly ambitious for all our children and do all we can to ensure children ‘keep up’ and succeed.

-• Read for pleasure as well as for information
+2. Children read for pleasure as well as for information.

 We aim to develop, through our teaching of reading, the following attitudes: